-The total cash consideration the Company required to pay the vendor is \$200,000 and to be paid out according to the following schedule: \$50,000 immediately on the date of receipt of TSX Venture Exchange conditional approval of this transaction ("TSX-V Approval Date"); \$50,000 on or before the date that is six months after the TSX-V Approval Date; \$50,000 on or before the date that is twelve months after the TSX-V Approval Date and \$50,000 on or before the date that is eighteen months after the TSX-V Approval Date.
-The Company will also be required to make payments of \$125,000 over two years to the third party in connection with the additional option.
-In May 2022, the Company obtained the approval TSX Venture Exchange approval for this acquisition.
+The total cash consideration that the Company was required to pay UMS was \$200,000, according to the following schedule: \$50,000 immediately on the date of receipt of TSX Venture Exchange conditional approval of this transaction ("TSX-V Approval Date"); \$50,000 on or before the date that is six months after the TSX-V Approval Date; \$50,000 on or before the date that is twelve months after the TSX-V Approval Date and \$50,000 on or before the date that is eighteen months after the TSX-V Approval Date.

+The Company was also required to make payments of \$125,000 to Electrum in connection with the acquisition of the Jake Property.
+In May 2022, the Company obtained the TSX Venture Exchange approval for this acquisition.